How to calculate retention rate for employees (with examples)

 Step-by-step retention rate calculation

 There are five steps to calculating a retention rate.
 Do them in the order they’re laid out to achieve accurate results, and remember that retention and turnover rates are different numbers.
 If you did the math and got a number that didn’t make sense, you may have calculated the turnover ratio.
-Here are the steps you should follow:
+Here are the suggested steps:

 1. Select a time period: You need a start date and an end date.
 Your time period should be long enough to gather enough data but manageable enough to make corrections if you start to see negative patterns.
 Make culture changes when retention rates dip and track the results in successive periods.